 In addition to being attractive flowers for hummingbirds, the following criteria should be considered when selecting plants:

 02 of 04

-Best Choices Among Herbaceous Perennial Flowers
+Best Choices Among Annuals, Herbaceous Perennials

-Long-blooming perennial, bee balm (Monarda didyma) is a fine choice for U.S. Department of Agriculture plant hardiness zones 4 to 9.
-This member of the mint family with red or light purple blooms likes soil that is slightly acidic and reaches a maximum 3 feet tall and 2 feet wide (many cultivars are smaller).
+Long-blooming perennial, bee balm (Monarda didyma) is a fine choice for the U.S. Department of Agriculture plant hardiness zones 4 to 9.
+This member of the mint family with red or light purple blooms likes soil that is slightly acidic and reaches a maximum of 3 feet tall and 2 feet wide (many cultivars are smaller).

-Red Columbine (Aquilegia canadense) is a 2-foot-tall perennial for zones 2 to 8.
+Red columbine (Aquilegia canadense) is a 2-foot-tall perennial for zones 2 to 8.
 It is an early bloomer and perfect for attracting hummingbirds just beginning to return north from their winter homes.

 Delphinium and hollyhock are two traditional favorites that supply hummingbirds with food.
 Their value also comes from the heights they reach.
 Some delphiniums can be grown in zones 2 to 9, and they often grow to be 5 feet tall.